|Dean of the School of Liberal Arts

 Academic Programs.
 The School of Liberal Arts offers programs in the humanities, the social sciences, and the arts leading to the Bachelor of Arts degree.
 Students may choose from a wide variety of major and minor programs available through the departments of Communication and Media, Economics, English, History, Philosophy, Political Science, Psychology, Sociology, Religious and Theological Studies, World Languages and Cultural Studies, Visual and Performing Arts, and Women’s and Gender Studies.
 Several interdisciplinary majors (including International Studies, Social Justice, and Environmental Sciences and Sustainability) are also available, as are a number of interdisciplinary minors.
 For interdisciplinary minors, students take coursework drawn from at least two related disciplines.
-The interdisciplinary minors available include Catholic Studies; Cyber Security; Environmental Sciences and Sustainability; Film Studies; Italian Studies; Law, Ethics, and Society; Pre-Law; Jewish-Christian-Muslim Relations; Social Justice; Visual Storytelling; and Women’s and Gender Studies.
+The interdisciplinary minors available include Catholic Studies; Cyber Security; Digital Media Production; Environmental Sciences and Sustainability; Film Studies; Italian Studies; Law, Ethics, and Society; Pre-Law; Interreligious Relations; Science and Religion; Social Justice; Visual Storytelling; and Women’s and Gender Studies.

 Minor programs offered through the School of Liberal Arts are open to students in other schools.
 Students pursuing majors in other schools may also elect a second major in the School of Liberal Arts.

-Environmental Studies and Sustainability
+Environmental Sciences and Sustainability

 Interdisciplinary Program Housed in the School of Liberal Arts

-Law, Ethics, & Society Minor
+Law, Ethics, and Society Minor

 School of Liberal Arts